reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 =====================================================

-In this tutorial, we show how Reaktoro can be used in other codes for reactive transport modelling.
+In this tutorial, we show how Reaktoro can be used in other codes for reactive transport modeling.
 Here, you will find that we have split the mass transport and chemical reaction calculations so that you can clearly see how a dedicated and advanced transport solver could be combined with Reaktoro's solvers for chemical reaction calculations.
 A basic transport solver is used here instead